algobulls/algobulls_help_site/docs/member/fixed-income.md

 ## 4. How To Buy a security?

-It's crucial to update your KYC, bank information, and demat account information in the Manage Account section in the sidebar navigation before you Buy a security.
+It is crucial to update your KYC, bank information, and demat account information in the Manage Account section in the sidebar navigation before you buy a security. in the sidebar navigation before you sell a security.

 After updating the above information, from the Marketplace, select a security that you would like to invest in and click on Buy.